leklachu/endless-sky-syndicate/1-rescue.md

 # notes and TODO:

+- Get rich 0: "crossroads is in" in brackets?
 - Get Rich 1: join meeting in spaceport? or straight on landing?
 	+ generally early missions have spaceport and later are direct on landing
 - Catch a Fly 1: autosave before join?
+- Records - "why don't you just call them" - "I'm sure they're safe" -> "Of course they're safe" ?
 - Catch a Fly 2: bit awkward not to have a dialog on each landing
 - Catch a Fly 4: risk of a dialog accept if player hits 'd' reflexively
 	+ this is general issue with game.
 Maybe need list of rejected missions to re-accept before take-off?
+- Uncle to 2nd wife- dialog with accept/reject is awkward
+	+ could do dialog on-complete + automatic on-land-accept-mission
 - not a great transition to working direct for Syndicate.
 Would seem obvious to go back to WCW for more work, if no text otherwise
 - looks like recapture of korne will almost always come first before break 20day min, even on pretty fast route
 - double-spaced messages: quotes or not quotes?